Best Greenhouses 2026: Premium and Mid Picks

 Hartley Botanic

 If you want the heirloom glasshouse, Hartley is the reference point.
 Hand-built from aluminium in England since 1938, glazed in 4mm toughened safety glass, and backed by a roughly 30-year structural guarantee, it is built to be owned for a generation and it looks the part in a formal garden.
 Pricing is bespoke and not published, discussed after a brochure and a call, and it climbs with size and glass.
 That is the honest caveat: you cannot price it online, lead times are long, and a house this size needs professional assembly and a proper masonry base, which are extra.
+We assembled the dated figures that do exist in what a Hartley Botanic actually costs.
 For the buyer who wants the best and plans to keep it, it earns the number.
 The full head-to-head is in Hartley Botanic vs Alitex.

 Alitex

 Alitex is the other name at the top, and its National Trust collection is the calling card.
-Hand-built aluminium in the UK, a 25-year-plus guarantee (lifetime on the National Trust range) and a 10-year warranty on standard finishes.
-Published examples give you a real anchor: the Hidcote starts around £11,250 including VAT for the base model, the larger Tatton from £19,500, and crucially the masonry base and flooring are not included.
-That is the fit statement and the caveat together: you get an heirloom glasshouse with a real warranty and a design service, but budget the base and fittings on top, and know the company is UK-led with US delivery to arrange.
+Hand-built aluminium in the UK, a frame guarantee defined as 25 years or the purchaser's lifetime, whichever is longer, and a 10-year warranty on standard finishes.
+Unusually for this tier, the prices are published: the Hidcote starts at £19,500 and the range tops out at £55,600 for the Ickworth as of August 2026, including VAT, delivery, and installation in mainland England and Wales, with the masonry base and interior fittings not included.
+That is the fit statement and the caveat together: you get an heirloom glasshouse with a real warranty and the maker's own install team, but budget the base and fittings on top.
+The full price list, the US Kew Collection figures, and the guarantee fine print are in what an Alitex actually costs.

 Janssens

 Janssens is the reachable step into real glass.
-The Royal Victorian range gives you 4mm tempered safety glass, which is thicker than the 3mm many kits use, on a substantial aluminium frame with a Victorian look, at roughly $17,000 to $26,000 depending on size.
+The Royal Victorian range gives you 4mm tempered safety glass, which is thicker than the 3mm many kits use, on a substantial aluminium frame with a Victorian look, at roughly $8,000 to $19,000 for the kit depending on size, or $15,000 to $26,000 all-in once the base is in.
 It is sold as a kit through US retailers, which is the strength (you can price it and buy it today) and the caveat (it is a heavy kit and self-assembly is a genuine multi-day job, or a paid one).
 For a buyer who wants the glasshouse look and tempered-glass durability without the top-tier bespoke number, it is the honest middle of the premium lane.
+The full verdict, including real assembly times and the warranty fine print, is in the Janssens review.

 The Mid-Market Tier: Value That Actually Lasts